DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 ```
 npm install
 ```
-This will create a `library.sqlite` file inside the LIBRARY-REGISTER-SYSTEM/back-end/`data/` directory and pre-populate it with some sample data.
+xxxxxxxxxx This will create a `library.sqlite` file inside the LIBRARY-REGISTER-SYSTEM/back-end/`data/` directory and pre-populate it with some sample data.

 **CAUTION!** Running this command will remove any data already stored in the database `data/library.sqlite`.
 It should be used with caution, only when you want to reset the Database to its initial state.